docsforadobe/illustrator-scripting-guide/docs/scriptingJavascript/objectReferences.md

 ## Creating new objects

 You can use a script to create new objects.
-To create objects that are available from collection objects, or containers, use the container object’s `add()` method
+To create objects that are available from collection objects, or containers, use the container object's `add()` method

 ```default
 var myDoc = app.documents.add()